The OAFP Foundation

 Mary Gonzales Lundy Award

 In honor of Mary Gonzales Lundy upon her retirement after 21 years as executive director of the OAFP, this award provides a scholarship to a fourth year OHSU medical student who is committed to family medicine as his/her specialty of choice and who matches in a family medicine residency.
-Due to the quality of the nominees this year, two students were recognized for this award.
+If you’re interested in applying for this award, please complete and return the following application: 2017 Lundy application memo and application form

 Tar Wars Anti-Tobacco Education Program